Neetiwason/Strugglers/README.md

 # Strugglers
-# Open StartPage.html to view the website
+Open StartPage.html to view the website
+By Neeti Wason
+And Garvit Bansal